Jörg Widmann: Style

 Widmann cannot be pinned down to a specific personal style or composition school.
 His music has been described as varied and imaginative.
-In his experimental and technically demanding early work, Widmann integrates serialism and noise in traditional sources.
+In his experimental and technically demanding early work, Widmann integrates serialism and noise into traditional forms/structures.
 He focuses on sounds, not tones.
 Widmann has written pieces without pitches and also purely tonal pieces with exaggerated familiar gestures.
 In many of his compositions, Widmann is in a musical "dialogue" with Classical and Romantic composers such as Mozart, Beethoven, Schumann, Mendelssohn, Schubert and Brahms.
 He wrote musical tributes to these composers.

 Widmann's scores show extremely precise, well-considered structures and instructions.
-A common instruction is, that the soloist moves around the stage, for example in Viola Concerto, Towards Paradise and Friedenskantate.
+A common instruction is that the soloist moves around the stage, for example in Viola Concerto, Towards Paradise and Friedenskantate.
 Widmann integrates the soloist of his concertos into the creative process.
 He uses extended techniques in many compositions, such as Con brio.
-Beside the influence of his musical idols, Widmann finds inspiration in literature, poems, paintings and sculptures.
+Besides the influence of his musical idols, Widmann finds inspiration in literature, poems, paintings and sculptures.
 He frequently uses literary sources for his compositions, like Matthias Claudius, Klabund, Heinrich Heine, Peter Sloterdijk, Clemens Brentano and Friedrich Schiller in his oratorio ARCHE.
 In his 2023 Bach-homage Kantate (called: "Friedenskantate", peace cantata), he used texts by Matthias Claudius, Jean Paul, Bertolt Brecht, Dietrich Bonhoeffer, Paul Gerhardt and from the Bible.